kevinmatthes/orvaenting/README.md

 code documentation using `doxygen`.
 It will be stored in the thereby created `./.docs/latex/` directory as `refman.pdf`.

-In order to compile both summaries, the command `manual` is provided.
+In order to render both summaries, the command `manual` is provided.
 By calling this build instruction, the compiled documentations will be copied to the main directory.